CUH Logo

 If you have been referred to the allergy service then while waiting for an appointment you may experience further allergic reactions.
 These should be reported to your GP or other referring doctor who can provide advice and treatment.
 If your allergic reaction is severe you may need to call an ambulance, dial 111 or attend the emergency department.
 If you have had a severe reaction you should discuss with your GP whether you should carry injectable adrenaline (e.g. a Jext or EpiPen).
 This can be prescribed by your GP before your appointment with us.
 If you have been given an adrenaline auto injector then you should ask the prescribing doctor for training in its use, register on the manufacturer’s website and also access online training.

 If you do experience an allergic reaction, you should keep a record of the reaction(s) with dates / times; symptoms; treatment needed; and possible triggers e.g. your environment, food eaten, medicines, alcohol and whether you were exercising.
-Photographs of rashes and swelling will help us to make an earlier diagnosis and you should ask your GP to attach the photographs to the referral and bring these with you so that we can view and attach to your confidential medical records.
-If you have developed an allergic reaction to a specific food e.g. a fruit, vegetable or shellfish, kindly ensure that you bring a small fresh (uncooked) sample of these with you to the allergy clinic appointment (we have our own samples for most other foods, pollens and pets).
+Photographs of rashes and swelling will help us to make an earlier diagnosis and you should ask your GP to attach the photographs to the referral and also bring these with you so that we can view and attach to your confidential medical records.
+If you have developed an allergic reaction to a specific food e.g. a fruit, vegetable or shellfish, kindly ensure that you bring a small fresh (uncooked) sample of each of these to the allergy clinic appointment (we have our own samples for many other foods, pollens and pets).

 If your allergic reaction occurred many years ago and full details of possible triggers are not available, then we will not be able offer investigation.
 For example, investigation of drug allergy requires full details of the drug taken, together with the timing and symptoms of the allergic reaction.